lvgl/lvgl/docs/overview/style.rst

 Forced value inheritance/default value
 **************************************

-Sometimes you may want to force a child object to use the parent’s value for a given style property.
-To do this you can use one of the following (depending on what type of style you’re using):
+Sometimes you may want to force a child object to use the parent's value for a given style property.
+To do this you can use one of the following (depending on what type of style you're using):

 .. code:: c